manu-4216/learning/js/react-query/ui-dev-course/1-foundation/1-why-deduplication-lifecycle/Readme.md

 Though it's far too common, it's problematic to treat these two kinds of states as equal.

-To manage client state in a React app, we have lots of options available, starting from the built-in hooks like useState and useReducer, all the way up to community maintained solutions like redux or zustand.
+To manage client state in a React app, we have lots of options available, starting from the built-in hooks like `useState` and `useReducer`, all the way up to community maintained solutions like `redux` or `zustand`.

 But what are our options for managing server state in a React app?